Reflections and Future Planning: A Journey Through 2025

 Raakhee: (13:35)

-We do have an announcement to make, as I mentioned early on.
-So, yeah, with that, I'm going to Sue, I'm going to hand it over to you to make our announcement and share a little bit with everybody what's happening.
+We do have an announcement to make, as I mentioned earlier.
+Sue, I’ll hand it over to you to share what’s happening.

 Sue: (14:11)

-Yeah, thanks, Raakhee.
-Yeah, so before we wrap up this last episode of the year, I wanted to mention that this will actually be my final episode of Signal Shift.
-And just wanted to say that it has been such an amazing journey over the last year and a half or so, really exploring the signals that are shaping our world, really making sense of it with Raakhee, with our former partner, Lana, and just with all of you who are watching and listening.
+Thanks, Raakhee.
+Before we wrap up this last episode of the year, I want to mention that this will be my final episode of Signal Shift.
+It has been an amazing journey over the last year and a half, exploring the signals shaping our world with Raakhee, our former partner Lana, and all of you listening.

 Raakhee: (15:30)

-Thank you so much and we will catch you on our next episode.
-Bye for now.
+We’ll catch you in our next episode.
+Bye for now!

 .png)